emrlk/emrlk/README.md

-- Computer Science major in my sophomore year
+- Sophomore Computer Science major
 - Focus on software development
 - Interested in game design and plugins for applications
 - Looking to learn from others and share my academic projects